-- i.
+- ii.
 Village Health Day; or

-- ii.
+- iii.
 Sub Centre; or

-- iii.
+- iv.
 Primary Health Centre PHCs; or

-- iv.
-CHC: 1st April-30 Sept 8am-2pm, 1st Oct-30 March 10am-4pm (Timings from Web site here).
+- v.
+CHC:

-- My nearest CHC is, and PHC is , & Sub Centre is____enter on table on pg 4).
+My nearest CHC is, and PHC is , & Sub Centre is____enter on table on page 4).

 - i.
-Written complaint to Medical Officer In Charge (MOIC) of Sub Centre/PHC/CHC; then - ii.
-Complain to Chief Medical Officer (CMO) of the district where the hospital is here; then - iii.
-RTI to Department of Medical Health and Family Welfare (here): - iv.
+Written complaint to Medical Officer In Charge (MOIC) of the Sub Centre/PHC/CHC listed here; then - ii.
+RTI to the Chief Medical Officer of District in which the facility is located listed here); - iii.
 Using the Central Government's on-line grievance redressal mechanism here